 When it comes to washing your windows this spring, make sure you pick a cloudy day.
 Washing your windows on a sunny day has your windows drying too quickly in the sunlight leaving streaks behind.
 To avoid spots and streaks, opt for shade or a cloudy, cool day.

 There are plenty of reasons to avoid using cleaning chemicals on your windows.
 The main reason why it’s best to avoid using cleaning chemicals on your windows is because they can create an electric charge that attracts dust.
-This is why it’s best to make your own window cleaner.
+But a virucide cleaner should pose no problems.
+This is why it’s best to make your own window cleaner with the acid.
 The best cleaning solution for window cleaning is to mix warm water with a couple drops of mild dish detergent like Dawn.
 Dish detergent cuts the grease on your dishes and it can do the same on your windows.
 Once you’ve mixed your window cleaner, pour the solution into a spray bottle and your homemade formula is ready to attack the grease and dirt on your windows.

 Start the window cleaning process by opening your window and removing the screen and storm window, placing them on and old towel for protection.